 Dr. McMaughan’s research interests include human and organizational factors affecting staffing of nursing homes.

 Dr. Deirdre McCaughey is an associate professor in the Department of Health Services Administration.
 She is also the program director for the Graduate programs.
 Her research involves examining organizational factors, such as leadership and organizational culture, in healthcare institutions that influence healthcare provider and workforce well-being and subsequently optimize organizational quality and patient safety outcomes.

-Dr. Ohsfeldt’s research interests include: Principal Investigator for Research Grants (funded by Agency for Healthcare Research and Quality, National Cancer Institute, Centers for Disease Control, and the Robert Wood Johnson Foundation).
-He is also a peer-reviewer for scientific journals
+Dr. Ohsfeldt is the Principal Investigator for Research Grants (funded by Agency for Healthcare Research and Quality, National Cancer Institute, Centers for Disease Control, and the Robert Wood Johnson Foundation).
+He is also a peer-reviewer for several scientific journals.

-Dr. Peres’ research interests include: Ergonomic impact of software design, Auditory design display, Fatigue assessment and mitigation for workers in high risk industrial settings and Human factors of procedures design and implementation
+Dr. Peres’s research interests include ergonomic impact of software design, fatigue assessment and mitigation for workers in high risk industrial settings, and human factors of procedures design and implementation

 Dr. Stephen Timmons is the Joint Director of the Centre for Health Innovation, Leadership and Learning (CHILL) at Nottingham University Business School, UK.
 His professional background is as a manager in the UK National Health Service and his academic background is in sociology.
 Dr. Timmons’s expertise lies in NHS policy, NHS management, NHS finance and computer systems in healthcare, especially why they fail.